 Leaving out obvious aspects of the site, such as product/services pages, a business website will most benefit from blogging and any page that has a sign up form.
 This is because the most powerful benefits of a website as a business tool are the lead generation capabilities and educating (branding) your users about your company and offering.
 Furthermore, businesses need fresh leads and getting an interested user’s email is a prudent step in securing a future relationship with that user.

 While lead generation is crucial, many businesses that sell products or certain services can actually take it a step further by closing the lead then and there.
 We call this eCommerce.
-Setting your website up for cashing out customers and taking their orders is excellent for building your business.
+Setting your website up for cashing out customers and taking their orders is great for building your business, and an excellent benefits of a website.
 Salons, soap stores, custom craft stores, and other boutique shops are great small business eCommerce candidates.
 Most businesses that sell things can benefit from having an eCommerce store.

 I mentioned earlier that managing a blog on your site is important.
 The reason is that “Content is King.”
 Content will draw people in to view that content and hopefully convert on your website.
 While I wanted to mention this, content and blogging are subjects that are better explained in the inbound methodology and you can find more information here.